Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Human Evaluation Protocol: Novelty Assessment Comparison

-Evaluators were instructed to read the reference assessment thoroughly before evaluating A and B, evaluate each dimension independently, and base judgments on substantive content rather than stylistic differences.
+\paragraph{Instructions for Evaluators} Evaluators were instructed to read the reference assessment thoroughly before evaluating A and B, evaluate each dimension independently, and base judgments on substantive content rather than stylistic differences.
 They allocated 4--7 minutes per example to ensure thorough evaluation and flagged ambiguous cases with explanatory comments when necessary.